 Big League Dreams Sports Parks are large-scale sports facilities uniquely designed to replicate famous major league fields most players only dream of playing on.
 Our facilities give athletes the opportunity to feel like they’re playing on iconic fields such as Angel Stadium, Fenway Park, Wrigley Field, Tiger Stadium, Dodger Stadium, Yankee Stadium, and more.
 Our sports parks serve as a home base for events such as Youth Baseball, Youth Fastpitch and Adult Slo-pitch Softball.
 Each venue is equipped with fully enclosed Stadium Club Restaurants, each of which include full-service bars, enabling friends, family, spectators and players to conveniently enjoy food and refreshments in a comfortable, climate-controlled setting.

 Additional amenities include batting cages, a Kids Play Area and stadium seating.

 Big League Dreams also offers 20,000 square feet of space for other sports and activities including cheer and dance competitions, concerts and festivals, large company picnics, birthday parties, film, photography and video location shoots, business meetings and even weddings and receptions.
 Select parks also offer hockey, soccer, and sand volleyball.
 With something for everyone, BLD is a true hub for activities and entertainment within the communities in which they serve.

-Big League Dreams went from a dream to reality when the the first Big League Dreams Sports Park opened in Cathedral City in January of 1998.
-Today there are nine parks in total at the following locations.
+Big League Dreams went from a dream to reality when the first Big League Dreams Sports Park opened in Cathedral City in January of 1998.
+Today there are eight parks in total at the following locations.

 • Cathedral City, CA